Sport and physical activity update

 - bring together and align partners' existing priorities and targets within one joined up local action plan for sport and active recreation within the CSN area, based upon the needs of the local communities and ensuring clarity in roles and responsibility.

 Active Hertsmere meets four times a year.
-If you would like to attend a meeting or have an agenda item, please contact Helen Hopkins, call 020 8207 7801 or email email@example.com
+If you would like to attend a meeting or have an agenda item, please contact Helen Hopkins or Abigail Stevens on 020 8207 7801 or email email@example.com

 We Move, She Moves

 We Move, She Moves is a movement to get women and girls in Hertsmere more active, more often and having fun in the process.
 There are lots of activities happening each week for you to join in with.
 We have something to suit all ages, abilities and fitness level.

 Would you like to try a new sport or activity?
 Have you not taken part in anything for a while?
 Have you recently had a baby?
 There is a class for you, please visit the We Move She Moves website for more information or call 020 8207 7801.

 Box Cleva is a community safety partnership initiative which helps to promote safer neighbourhoods and wellbeing in young people.
 Teaching seven to 13 year olds the discipline behind boxing including fitness training, nutritional advice, and alcohol and smoking awareness sessions, the scheme also promotes a healthy, active lifestyle, ensuring they get the best possible start in life.
 This is a no contact boxing session.